 practice medically by providing evaluation, diagnoses, and treatments.
 For example, I would never review or read medical images – X-rays, MRI images, other scans – then offer clinical impressions of condition, pathology, etc. with treatment recommendations.

 I would never do that because I don’t have the generalized medical training, in anatomy, histology, physiology, pathology, medical conditions and disease states.
 Nor do I have the specialized training and experience to competently, within scope of practice, read medical images and provide clinical impressions and recommendations – in radiography, imaging, etc.

 More importantly, I would never practice in that way because, lacking knowledge and competence in the relevant areas, I would end up killing a lot of patients.
 And if I made generalized recommendations for the treatment of a condition in populations of patients based on my reviews of medical imaging, I would likely kill or keep ill even more patients.

 For problem substance use, mental health disorders, psychosocial problems, their intersection, and their intersections with human development, trauma, stressors – and the indicated evidence-based treatments and how they are effectively or ineffectively delivered – I am within scope of competence.
 And for the interpretation and critical analysis of research, having been trained as a research scientist, designed and published original research, and published critical analyses of research design and interpretation.

-Problem substance use is a complex, life-threatening biopsychosocial issue that requires, in order to assess and practice competently, avoiding harm, training and competence in those areas.
+Problem substance use is a complex, life-threatening biopsychosocial issue that, in order to assess and practice competently and avoid doing harm, requires training and competence in those areas.

 Astute readers will note that of the six dimensions one is transient (intoxication/withdrawal) and four of the remaining five are addressed by indicated evidence-based psychotherapies and psychosocial supports for gains in emotional and mental health, community and life functioning and security (like relationships, family functioning, housing, employment).